MengkeSong/SCDL/README.md

 cd SCDL/

 2.Download the datasets
 Download the following datasets and unzip them into your_data folder.
-All datasets and labeled Audio-visual Consistency Degree can be downloaded at this [data link](https://www.iqiyi.com/v_ubdb92qzbk.html?vfm=2008_aldbd&fv=p_02_01 "data link").
+All datasets and labeled Audio-visual Consistency Degree can be downloaded at this [data link](https://pan.baidu.com/s/15trBT9Dt9_sGLG8PFH4xkg "data link") 45qq.
 Then put them under the following directory:
 ```
 -video_frame/
   -AVAD/